algorandfoundation/xGov/Proposals/xgov-23-OpenAMM.md

 We seek to establish new legal entity for this project and comply with MiCA regulations.

 This grant request does not include audits, however we are open to cooperate with any auditors on audits.
 We assume in next period we will request funding for audits.

+We have created project discord - https://discord.com/invite/Z3yQkU3kbT .
+Please sign in and lets have a chat.